Easy simple green Salad recipe for weight lose

 This is my favorite green salad recipe to serve with heavier holiday/comfort foods.
 Consider pairing this salad with lasagna, baked ziti, and stuffed acorn squash.

-Serve this green salad with a creamy soup to round out a light meal.
+Serve this green salad for weight loss with a creamy soup to round out a light meal.
 It would go especially well with my creamy pumpkin soup, best butternut soup, and creamy roasted cauliflower soup.

 Ingredients of Green Salad recipe